sogaiu/janet-ref/README.md

 thing, or if none specified, for a randonly chosen one.

-With the `-s` or `--src` option, show source code for specified thing, or if none specified, for a randonly chosen one.
+With the `-s` or `--src` option, show source code for specified thing, or if none specified, for a randonly chosen one [1].

 With the `-u` or `--usage` option, show usages for specified thing, or if none specified, for a randomly chosen one.